Gmhax/technocore-one-command/README.md

 bash setup.sh
 ```

-the setup will ask for information about your agent and contribution.
+the setup will ask for information about the agent and contribution.

-### Agent name
+### Agent Name

 Example: